waku-org/nwaku/docs/tutorial/dingpu.md

 ## Basic chat usage

-> The chat app requires that the remote peer connected to is supports the WakuStore protocol.
-For Dingpu this is already the case.
+> If historical messaging is desired, the chat app requires that the remote peer specified in `storenode` option supports the WakuStore protocol.
+For the current cluster node deployed as part of Dingpu this is already the case.

 Start two chat apps: